sehidcan/easygentoo/README.md

 18- Unmerge unnecessary packages and do "emerge -uDN world" 19- Purge unnecessary man pages etc. (localepurge)
 20- Create a small report about whole process.
-21- Delete temporary files that script created
-22- Shutdown computer
+21- Delete temporary files that were created by script 22- Shutdown computer